 DIY Simple Tufted Headboard

-January 18, 2010
+By Kate Riley January 18, 2010

 Greetings all, how was your weekend ?
 It was rainy and wet here in Northern California, but I say that’s perfect weather for watching football and a good DIY project.

-You’ve seen tufted headboards in boutique hotels, everywhere in interior decor, in designer bedrooms, and lately even in Betty Draper’s bedroom.
+You’ve seen tufted headboards in boutique hotels, everywhere in interior decor and in designer bedrooms.
 Fabric covered headboards are a great way to add an elegant touch to a bedroom with all kinds of different fabrics.
 Last weekend I decided to tackle a simple tufted headboard for my teenage daughter’s bedroom.
-We didn’t want anything too fancy or formal, just some soft curves, a few buttons, and a little tufting for some subtle sophistication.
+We didn’t want anything too fancy or formal, just some soft curves, a few buttons, and a little tufting for some sophistication.
+It took about five hours from start to finish, with the tufting taking up most of the time, but I’m really liking the final headboard in her room.

-tufted headboard final from side
+diy tufted headboard

 There are plenty of tutorials to be found online for fabric covered headboards, and for tufting, including my own how-to from this bench project, but here’s the step by step on how I created this this casual look for a fabric covered headboard.